 A Crowded Coffin

-A Crowded Coffin is published by Robert Hale Publishers.
+A Crowded Coffin is published by Williams & Whiting Books and is available as an ebook and paperback on Amazon UK.
 This is the second book in my series of contemporary cosy mysteries.
 This series features recently-retired headmistress, Harriet Quigley and her clergyman cousin, Canon Sam Hathaway in their new adventure.

 You can order online using the links on this page.

 It’s late summer in Hampshire and former headmistress, Harriet Quigley, is enjoying life.
 Her cousin Sam is moving next-door and the only

 cloud on the horizon is village gossip about a man who disappeared months earlier, along with a more recent near-fatal accident.

 Suddenly it’s all going pear-shaped – and sensible, practical Harriet has only herself to blame.
 Sam has warned her not to play at being Miss Marple but despite her cousin’s strictures Harriet is suspicious about several newcomers and she’s been asking discreet questions.
 There’s an enigmatic artist; a good-looking vicar; a handsome Texan; a millionaire orchid-fancier; and Elvis the plumber.
 To cap it all someone’s seen the family ghost and only her young cousin Edith takes Harriet’s anxieties seriously.
 With a sudden death in Winchester Cathedral; a treasure hunt that attracts unwelcome attention; and history that looms uncomfortably close, Harriet finds herself trapped somewhere very nasty – and she’s not alone.